mckaywrigley/naval-gpt/README.md

 AI-powered search & chat for Naval Ravikant's Twitter thread "How To Get Rich."

+(adding more content soon)

+Everything is 100% open source.

 ## Dataset

 The dataset consists of 2 CSV files containing all text & embeddings used.